nevmerzhitsky/node-ping-scheduler/README.md

 Smart pinger is a daemon, which do ping of servers from time to time and display all results on the status page.

-Algorithm:
+## Algorithm

+Current algorithm is fully passive: client should do HTTP request to the status page to take acknowledge about a server is down.

+### Pinger daemon

 1. Read configuration to check from disk: path -> valid config
 2. Setup ping scheduler: config -> scheduler
     1. Do ping (HTTP/OS) of an URL/host: task config -> result
     2. Add result to history of the URL/host: result -> history

+### Status page

-    3. Check history in failure state: config, history -> failure event/null
+1. Check history for failure state of all tasks: dbPath -> failure events array
-    4. Update status table: failure -> null
+2. Display status table: failure events -> string